aammya8/LeNet5_CNN/Readme.md

 *Source: https://stanford.edu/~shervine/teaching/cs-230/cheatsheet-convolutional-neural-networks#layer*

+## Input Data

+The network is tested on the [Fashion MNIST dataset](https://github.com/zalandoresearch/fashion-mnist) which contains 10,000 single channel images each of dimensions 86x86 but we will only use 1000 of these at a time.
+The output layer consists of 10 nodes, where each node represents the likelihood of the input belonging to one of the 10 classes (T-shirt, dress, sneaker, boot, etc).

 ## CPU Implementation

-File: `src/layer/custom/cpu-new-forward.cc`
+File: `src/layer/custom/cpu-new-forward.cc` <br>
-Classification Accuracy: 0.886
+Classification Accuracy: 0.886 <br>
+- Direct translation of pseudocode in "What is the forward pass of a convolution layer?"
+Readme section

 ## GPU Implementation (Basic)

-File: `src/layer/custom/gpu-new-forward-basic.cu`
+File: `src/layer/custom/gpu-new-forward-basic.cu` <br>
+Classification Accuracy: 0.886 <br>

-Tested on NVIDIA 1080ti GPU.
+Tested on NVIDIA 1080ti GPU <br>

-Classification Accuracy: 0.886

-Runtime:
+Runtime: <br>

 ## GPU Implementation (Optimized)

-File: `src/layer/custom/gpu-new-forward-optimized.cu`
+File: `src/layer/custom/gpu-new-forward-basic.cu` <br>
+Classification Accuracy: 0.886 <br>

-Tested on NVIDIA 1080ti GPU.
+Tested on NVIDIA 1080ti GPU <br>

-Classification Accuracy: 0.886

-Runtime:
+Runtime: <br>

+Optimizations: <br>
 * Shared Memory convolution
 * Weight matrix (kernel values) in constant memory
 * Tuning with restrict and loop unrolling (considered as one optimization only if you do both)